 If they do include your product, send a quick ‘thank you’ email and when you post it on social, don’t forget to tag the journalist and media in your post.
-This might help you get future coverage!
+This is a top tip for pitching to product pages and might help you get future coverage!

 Get your pitch right

 Now, this is where your research comes into its own.
 As tempting as it is to do a “Hi XX…” copy-and-paste email, it’s not going to get you anywhere.
 Tailor each email and keep it succinct… journalists are busy and your email might be one of a few hundred that day, so personalisation and simplicity might just help you get seen.